 Life for IT leaders increasingly grows more complicated managing end-users and accessing applications that live in multiple places (on-premises, hosted, or that reside in the cloud) is equally complex.
 There are distinct advantages for mobile workforces to mobilize data, including cost advantages, vendor choice, and data accessibility.
 Being able to access data from anywhere, anytime, and from any device is a necessity in today’s business.
 Now more than ever, we can work with greater flexibility and share information more freely with granular accessibility controls.

-Superior interconnectivity has its benefits, but as the adage says “with reward there is risk”.
-In-fact according to a poll taken by Intel Security®, the average user today has 27 discrete usernames and passwords.
+Superior interconnectivity has its benefits, but as the old adage says “with reward comes risk”.
+In fact, according to a poll taken by Intel Security®, the average user today has 27 distinct usernames and passwords.
 It’s likely that in most cases, these passwords are not all discrete in practice and most of us are guilty of using the same password across multiple services.
 This common mistake further weakens an organization’s security posture across the threat landscape, which might look something like this:

-Most data breaches involve a human element, and a significant portion of breaches involve compromised user credentials (and in many cases with multiple platforms).
-According to the 2019 Verizon Data Breach Report, over 50% of data breaches involved hacking into a database, 18% involved stolen credentials, and a further 12% involved a backdoor entry.
+Most data breaches involve a human element, and a significant portion of breaches involve compromised user credentials (in many cases with multiple platforms).
+According to the 2019 Verizon Data Breach Report, over 50% of data breaches involved hacking into a database, 18% involved stolen credentials, and 12% involved a backdoor entry.